fransimo/fransimo_info/content_book/_index.md

 ---
-title: Fran Simó - Art, presence and code to walk the path together.
+title: Art, presence and code to walk the path together.
 type: docs
 bookToc: false
 ---